 Q. What is the probate fee in BC?

 - Simply speaking, the probate fee is a tax charged by the court to approve a will, or in the case of an intestate’s estate, approve the administrator of the estate.
 In BC, the fee is currently roughly 1.4% of all the assets passing through the estate.
+We have a probate fee calculator here to help you approximate what the probate fee will be.

 Q. Do I need to get probate?